SabirLume/CodeWars/README.md

 If he doesn't get 10 hoops, return the string "Keep at it until you get it".

 My Experience: I found this challenge fairly easy.
-I did come run into some syntax problem when making my conditional.
+I did run into some syntax problem when making my conditional.
 Something I need to work on.
 I put a itteration when I did not need one.

                                          **Beginner Series #4 Cockroach** The cockroach is one of the fastest insects.
 Write a function which takes its speed in km per hour and returns it in cm per second, rounded down to the integer (= floored).